gabehoban/nixcfg/hosts/sekio/README.md

 ## Special Configuration

+This setup includes several special features:

+### SD Card Optimization

+The system uses several optimizations to extend SD card lifespan:

+1. System logs kept in memory with tmpfs
+2. ZRAM swap enabled instead of swap on disk
+3. Temporary files stored in RAM
+4. File system mounted with noatime option
+5. Weekly TRIM for flash storage

+### UART/GPS Configuration

-This setup includes a custom U-Boot configuration that ignores UART interrupts during boot, which prevents the GPS HAT from interfering with the boot process.
-The solution:
+A custom U-Boot configuration ignores UART interrupts during boot, which prevents the GPS HAT from interfering with the boot process:

 1. Uses a custom U-Boot overlay with autoboot enabled
 2. Disables serial console on ttyAMA0/ttyS0